Approximating Online Human Evaluation of Social Chatbots with Prompting: Proposed Method: DEP

 \subsection{Prompted Evaluation}

 Once dialog logs are synthesized, we propose using prompting to produce evaluation scores for each dialog.
 Prompts can be constructed in several ways.
 We investigate zero-shot and few-shot settings, either with or without instructions, in our experiments (Section \ref{sec:results}).
 Many available foundation LLMs are accessible through APIs and only output text completions without corresponding log probabilities.
 Therefore, regardless of the type of prompt that we use, to generate a score for each dialog, we obtain a textual form of the score from the LLM completion and then use a verbalizer function to map it to a numerical value, getting inspiration from \cite{schick-schutze-2021-exploiting}.
 Formally, given a dialog log $d$, we construct a prompt $P(d)$ that takes $d$ as input and outputs a prompt that contains exactly one mask token as a placeholder for the dialog score.
 Let $y$ be a predicted token for $P(d)$.
 We then define a verbalizer as an injective function $v$ that maps each score in textual form to a numerical value.
 Thus, $v(y)$ produces a numerical score for a single dialog.
-The final rating of a dialog system $j$ is obtained by averaging the corresponding dialog scores:
+The final rating of a given dialog system is obtained by averaging the corresponding dialog scores of that system.

-where $N_j$ denoted the number of dialogs collected for the system $j$.
 For fair evaluation, the number of dialogs collected for each evaluated chatbot should be identical.